 Does bankruptcy ruin my credit score?

-So, the challenge is for you to find ways on how to eliminate bankruptcy record on your credit file.
-Or, at least create a debt management strategy to make up for the few points on the credit score that bankruptcy cost you.
+The challenge is for you to find ways on how to eliminate the bankruptcy record on your credit file.

-Here are tips to repair your credit faster:
+Here are some tips to repair your credit faster:

 Get a copy of your credit report